AbdulShabazz/OpenAI-gpt-2/README.md

      - `load_model()`: Loads the GPT-2 model.
      - `train_model()`: Trains or fine-tunes the GPT-2 model on a given dataset.
      - `save_model()`: Saves the trained model for later use.
+     - `query_model(prompt)`: Takes in a user-provided text prompt and returns a text completion from the GPT-2 model.

 ### 2. `gpt_core_v2.py`
    - **Purpose**:
-     This file contains all the APIs that define how the GPT-2 model is queried, trained, or interacted with by external applications.
-Any updates to the APIs in this file will reflect updates to how the GPT-2 model can be accessed.
+     This file contains all the APIs that define how the GPT model is queried, trained, or interacted with by external applications.
+Any updates to the APIs in this file will reflect updates to how the new GPT model can be accessed.
    - **Key Functions**:
-     - `query_model(prompt)`: Takes in a user-provided text prompt and returns a text completion from the GPT-2 model.
      - `train_via_api()`: An API endpoint that allows training the GPT-2 model through external calls.
      - `save_model_via_api()`: An API endpoint to save the current state of the model through external calls.